ShadowStorm404/Verus-Phone-Mining/README.md

 ~/ccminer/start.sh
 ```

+## Mining with screen off
+- Pull down the notification panel, click on `Acquire wakelock` Keep in mind not all phones can perform scree off mining
+- If acquire wakelock doesn't work on Huawei Devices, remove powergenie from phone.
+Unfortunately this is a system app and can only fully uninstalled using Android Debug Bridge

 Standard SSH port for Userland is port `2022`.
 Optional: create an entry in your SSH config file for each phone:
 ```